-Different actions like extrusion, slicing or compression that are performed from when the product is being made from its raw ingredients through to when it is served bear an influence on the consumer's interpretation of the product.
+Different actions like extrusion, slicing, or compression is performed from when the product is being made from its raw ingredients through to when it is served to bear an influence on the consumer's interpretation of the product.

 Making sense of sensory

 The basis of texture analysis stems from the fact that there is a clear benefit from understanding the way in which the sensory experience for the end customer can be optimized.